CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Widgets
 =================================================

 The Widgets feature provides you with code for you to put on your personal website to have your dataverse displayed there.
 There are two types of Widgets for a dataverse, a Dataverse Search Box widget and a Dataverse Listing widget.
-From the Widgets tab on the Theme + Widgets page, you can copy and paste the code snippets for the widget you would like to add to your website.
-If you need to adjust the height of the widget on your website, you may do so by editing the `heightPx=500` parameter in the code snippet.
+From the "Widgets" tab on the "Theme + Widgets" page, you can copy and paste the code snippets for the widget you would like to add to your website.
+If you need to adjust the height of the widget on your website, you may do so by editing the ``heightPx=500`` parameter in the code snippet.

 Dataverse Search Box Widget
 --------------------------------